rpm-software-management/dnf5/doc/dnf5_plugins/needs_restarting.8.rst

 Description
 ===========

 The ``needs-restarting`` command determines whether the system should be rebooted to fully apply changes from package installations and upgrades.
 Without any options, ``dnf5 needs-restarting`` will report whether any important packages were installed or upgraded since boot.
-This set of important packages includes the kernel, systemd, each package listed here: https://access.redhat.com/solutions/27943, and any package marked with a ``reboot_suggested`` advisory.
+This set of important packages includes the kernel, systemd, each package listed here: https://access.redhat.com/solutions/27943, any package marked with a ``reboot_suggested`` advisory, and any package configured in the ``suggest-reboot.d`` directories described below.

 The ``needs-restarting`` command will exit with code 1 if a reboot is recommended, or, when invoked with ``--services``, if any systemd service needs restarting.
 If no action is recommended, ``needs-restarting`` will exit with code 0.